-- enabled by SAS Foundation Services.
-The application uses SAS Foundation Services to access session information created by the portal Web application, extracts the user's name from the session information, inserts the name in a message, and displays the message to the user. - deployable as either a remote portlet or a stand-alone application.
+The HelloUserWikExample application uses SAS Foundation Services to access session information created by the portal Web application, extracts the user's name from the session information, inserts the name in a message, and displays the message to the user.

+You can deploy the HelloUserWikExample application as either a remote portlet or a stand-alone application.
 The HelloUserRemotePortlet sample shows how this application can be deployed in a remote portlet.

 If an application is called from a remote portlet, then it must generate an HTML fragment to be displayed within the portlet borders.
-If an application is to be invoked as a stand-alone application, then its JSP page must generate a complete HTML file (with starting and ending <HTML> tags.)
+If an application is to be invoked as a stand-alone application, then its JSP page must generate a complete HTML file (with starting and ending <HTML> tags).
 The JSP page for the HelloUserWikExample contains conditional code that determines whether the application request was generated by a portlet.
 The JSP page then generates the appropriate type of HTML.